sakshamhere/Security/Concepts/Active_Directory/Basics_of_Active_Directory.md

     - `Managed Service Accounts:`
         - Holds accounts used by services in your Windows domain.

+###### Security Groups vs OUs

+why we have both Security groups and OUs.
+While both are used to classify users and computers?

+- Organisational Units: OUs are `handy for applying policies to users and computers, which include specific configurations that pertain to sets of users depending on their particular role in the enterprise`.
+Remember, `a user can only be a member of a single OU at a time`, as it wouldn't make sense to try to apply two different sets of policies to a single user.

+- Security Groups, on the other hand, `are used to grant permissions over resources`.
+For example, you will use groups if you want to allow some users to access a shared folder or network printer. `A user can be a part of many groups`, which is needed to grant access to multiple resources.

 #### Group Policy Objects (GPO)

 - So far, we have organised users and computers in OUs just for the sake of it, but the main idea behind this is to be able to deploy different policies for each OU individually.
 That way, we can push different configurations and security baselines to users depending on their department.